PBeckerr/figo-client-net/README.md

 Every service can be instanciated providing the credentials to authorize against your instance.
 You need to store and maybe refresh the AccessToken, `AccessTokenService` provides a `CheckAndRevalidateIfNeededAsync`-method to help you with the management of the lifetime of your `AccessToken`.

-*Sample 1 (login, a auth code can be used one time and the redirectUri has to be the same as the one used to request the authcode)*
+*Sample 1 (login, a auth code can be used only one time and the redirectUri has to be the same as the one used to request the authcode)*
 ```
 var config = new Configuration
 {